-An image gallery, a series of related photos displayed together, is one of the best ways to create visual impact with a collection of images.
-Fortunately for WordPress users, it’s also one of the easiest thanks to plugins.
+An image gallery, or a series of related photos displayed together, is one of the best ways to make a visual impact with a collection of images.
+Fortunately for WordPress users, it’s also one of the easiest to create, thanks to WordPress gallery plugins.

 Here’s the one downside: There are a lot of gallery plugins — the count is somewhere in the thousands.
 Thankfully, the best of the best tend to rise to the top of the WordPress open-source ecosystem.
-Here, we’ve compiled the 10 best gallery plugins for you to show off your images and make your site look more professional.
+Here, we’ve compiled the ten best gallery plugins to show off your images and make your site look more professional.

 How to Choose a WordPress Gallery Plugin

-WordPress does include native image gallery functionality, but it’s pretty limited and only good for very basic gallery displays.
-Plugins offer a lot more in terms of design, so they’re worth exploring.
+WordPress does include native image gallery functionality, but it’s limited compared to the functionality of a plugin.
+WordPress Plugins offer a lot more freedom in design, so they’re worth exploring.

 When searching for a plugin to enhance your gallery, here are some things to look out for: